111010101/gambling-portfolio/README.md

 # Getting Started

-YO-YO Reels (just for fun)
+Simple Demo Reels

-In the project directory, you may use:
+In the project directory, start to use:

 ### `npm i`
 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.